LevwTech/atomic-lms/README.md

 ## 🚀 Introduction

-**Atomic LMS** is a next-generation Learning Management System designed to streamline online education, enhance user engagement, and simplify course management for educators and institutions.
+**Atomic LMS** is a next-generation, AI-powered Learning Management System designed to streamline online education, enhance user engagement, and simplify course management for educators and institutions.
+It offers personalized learning experiences tailored to meet the unique needs of each learner.

 ## 📺 Demo